Table of Contents

 Taxi Jam is a small, steel roller coaster for kids.
 It’s designed to be a child’s first roller coaster at Canada’s Wonderland.
 Guests must be 40″ tall to ride alone or 36″ tall with a parent or guardian.
 Guests over 60″ tall must be accompanied by a child.

 These very cute small helicopters make their way slowly around an elevated track.
 You can make it go a bit faster by pedaling!
 Riders must be 42″ tall to go on alone or be with a parent or guardian.
-Handheld infants are not permitted and guests over 60″ tall must be with a child.
+Handheld infants are not permitted.
+Guests over 60″ tall must be with a child.

 Planet Snoopy Rides for Babies & Toddlers